 Sports & Ski injuries

-The hallmarks of significant injury are pain associated with the rapid development of swelling and stiffness.
-Any knee injury associated with the development of rapid swelling should be assessed by an experienced physiotherapist or by an orthopaedic surgeon if possible and medical imaging is very likely to be required.
+The hallmarks of significant knee injury are pain associated with the rapid development of swelling and stiffness.
+Any patient sustaining a knee injury of this type should be assessed by an experienced physiotherapist or by an orthopaedic surgeon and is very likely to require medical imaging.